Frequently Asked Questions

 - Change agents

-- Anyone interested in psychedelic psychotherapy for personal and collective healing, and transformation.
+- Note: Our Public Forum Day is for anyone curious and/or interested in psychedelic psychotherapy for personal and collective healing, and transformation.

 - Be in the forefront of rapid developments in the field of psychedelic psychotherapy and transpersonal psychology